ryantaylor-cu/remote-access/_episodes/07-permissions.md

 ~~~
 {: .output }

-The `u+x` will add allow the user to execute this file:
+The `u+x` will allow the user to execute this file:

 ~~~
 chmod u+x run_simulation